 All students are responsible for complying with all school rules and regulations.
-They must be knowledgeable of and comply with the University policies as outlined in this student handbook, in the University Catalog, and Course Syllabi.
-They must treat faculty, staff, and fellow students with utmost respect; honor
+They must be knowledgeable of and comply with the University policies as outlined in this student handbook, in University Catalog, and Course Syllabi.
+They must treat faculty, staff, and fellow students with utmost respect; honor cultural differences and embrace diversity; as well as protect and preserve the integrity of the University.

 Failure to meet these responsibilities will cause disciplinary action.
 All students should have a complete understanding of expected behavior.
-If a student does not understand any provision of the student handbook, the student is responsible for seeking clarification from the Office of Student Affairs and Services.
+If a student does not understand any provision of the student handbook, the student is responsible for seeking clarification from the Office of the Student Affairs and Services.